India being a religious country is full of historical mythology. There are a number of religious places that are a must visit.

-This classical style temple has a shikara i.e. the tower above the inner sanctum where deity resides.
-Jagannath temple surrounded by walls with each side having a gopura or a gate over which a pyramid shape roof rises.
+This classical-style temple has a shikara i.e. the tower above the inner sanctum where the deity resides.
+Jagannath temple is surrounded by walls with each side having a gopura or a gate over which a pyramid shape roof rises.

 Best Time to Visit Jagannath Puri